-We fund programmes that focus on children’s four fundamental needs: a place to call home, a quality education, a healthy start in life and a sustainable family income.
+We fund programmes that focus on children’s four fundamental needs: a place to call home, a quality education, a healthy start in life and a sustainable family income, while helping communities fight and cope with climate change.
 We focus on programmes that address these needs in a systematic, holistic way.

 How much money does the IKEA Foundation distribute annually?In 2015, we donated €120 million.

 We always announce our previous year’s giving in our annual review.
 You can download our annual review from our About us page.

 What kinds of projects does the IKEA Foundation fund?

 The IKEA Foundation funds a wide range of programmes through partner organisations that address the full circle of basic needs for children and families to help them break the cycle of poverty and take control of their own futures.
 Programmes we fund support this circle of prosperity for children and families: a place to call home, a healthy start in life, a quality education and a sustainable family income.

 How does the IKEA Foundation help in a disaster?Immediately after an emergency, we sometimes donate IKEA products or money to our partner organisations that are providing humanitarian aid.
 Later, we fund projects to rehabilitate or reconstruct key services and structures—such as schools—through our partners, including Save the Children and MSF (Medecins Sans Frontieres).

 We believe that play becomes even more important for children whose lives have been turned upside down by disasters, so have also donated IKEA toys for UNICEF’s Early Childhood Development kits, which are often used in disaster zones to help children relax and learn how to cope.

 Find out the latest information about our emergency donations.